MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/06/devtools-114.md

 Now in Microsoft Edge 114, you no longer need to select an individual **Recalculate Style** event to see the selectors that were recalculated during that event.
 Rather, the **Selector Stats** tab in the bottom pane of the **Performance** tool automatically aggregates the data across all of the **Recalculate Style** events in the recorded profile.
 As you zoom into specific parts of the profile, the **Selector Stats** tab updates to only show data from the portion of the profile that you are currently analyzing.

-Additionally, a new column called **Style sheet** has been added to the **Selector Stats** tab and contains links for each selector back to the stylesheet where the selectors are defined:
+Also, a new column called **Style sheet** has been added to the **Selector Stats** tab and contains links for each selector back to the stylesheet where the selectors are defined:

 ![Selector Stats are now aggregated across Recalculate Style events within the currently displayed section of the recorded profile](./devtools-114-images/aggregate-selector-stats.png)
 <!-- todo